Vibeesarma/AI-powered-Prompt-Share-App-Next-JS-13.4/README.md

 ## NextAuth

-- [NextAuth](https://next-auth.js.org) is used for google authentication
+- [NextAuth](https://next-auth.js.org) is used for Google authentication

 > Thanks for [JavaScript Mastery](https://www.youtube.com/@javascriptmastery)